Tornadoes of 2004: August

-179 tornadoes were confirmed in the U.S., setting a new record high for August.
+179 tornadoes were confirmed in the U.S., setting a new record high for August, which stood until 2020.

 August 11 (France)

 On August 11, a waterspout moved onshore in Houat, France, damaging the harbor and village.
 One person was killed after being lifted off the ground by the tornado and falling on rocks, while twelve others were injured.

 August 12 (Tropical Storm Bonnie)

 The second storm of the 2004 Atlantic hurricane season, Tropical Storm Bonnie caused minor damage while spawning several tornadoes when it made landfall several hours before Hurricane Charley.
 It spawned a tornado in Pender County, North Carolina, killing 3 and causing $1.27 million in damage.
 An F0 tornado also moved through Northwestern Jacksonville.